digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[Sentry](https://sentry.io/)**: Sentry is an error monitoring and application performance management platform that helps developers identify and fix issues in their software.
 While specific details about an affiliate program for Sentry are not readily available, they offer a partner program called "Sentry Integration Partner Program" that allows businesses to integrate Sentry's services into their own offerings.

-## Analytics Tools Affiliate Program
+## :eyeglasses:Analytics Tools Affiliate Program
 1. **[Hotjar](https://www.hotjar.com/)**: Hotjar is an all-in-one analytics and feedback tool that helps businesses understand user behavior on their websites.
 While specific details about an affiliate program for Hotjar are not readily available, they offer a partner program called "Hotjar Partner Program" that allows businesses to integrate Hotjar's services into their own offerings.

 1. **[Mixpanel](https://mixpanel.com/)**: Mixpanel is an advanced analytics platform that helps businesses track and analyze user behavior across web and mobile applications.
 While specific details about an affiliate program for Mixpanel are not readily available, they offer a partner program called "Mixpanel Partner Program" that allows businesses to collaborate and integrate with Mixpanel.